Reviews You Can Rely On

 Should You Buy the Blendtec Total Classic?

 While our assessments of this blender's ability to puree and grind may appear hypercritical, the Blendtec Total Classic is, without a doubt, an impressive blender worthy of your investment.
 Its top-tier performance in blending frozen beverages is only comparable to other premium models that cost hundreds of dollars more.
-While it doesn't excel at non-traditional tasks like these other blenders, it is more than serviceable as a versatile appliance.
+While it doesn't excel at heating soup like other premium blenders, it is more than serviceable as a versatile appliance.
 Considering the time-tested durability of this heavy-duty blender, the Total Classic is our top choice for longevity.

 What Other Blenders Should You Consider?

-At the same price point, the Total Classic should be compared directly against another fan favorite among our test team, the Cuisinart Hurricane Pro 3.5.
-The Hurricane Pro slightly edges out the Total Classic in terms of convenience, but there are slight tradeoffs relative to processing capabilities.
-Another favorite workhorse blender is the Vitamix Explorian E310, though the slight savings come at the cost of presets.
-If the price point of any of these blenders is a bit unwieldy, consider the Nutribullet Combo, a more affordable yet still quite impressive blender.
+At the same price point, the Hurricane Pro slightly edges out the Total Classic in terms of convenience.
+It's much easier to clean thanks to fully dishwasher-safe parts and its handy auto-clean feature.
+Another favorite workhorse blender is the Vitamix Explorian E310, which makes a divinely smooth frozen cocktail that even surpasses the Total Classic's amazing marg.
+If the price point of any of these blenders is a bit unwieldy and you don't need any fancy features like soup heating or auto-clean, consider the Nutribullet Combo, a more affordable yet still quite impressive blender that blends a delicious and refreshing smoothie.

 blendtec total classic - our own personal blentec has logged well over one thousand...